 (3) The prime contractor, or the rail operator, as the case requires, must —

-(a) if the prime contractor or rail operator is an approved responder in relation to the total quantity of dangerous goods that are giving rise to the dangerous situation — deal with the dangerous situation as soon as practicable after it arises;
+(a) if the prime contractor or rail operator is an approved responder in relation to all the dangerous goods that are giving rise to the dangerous situation — deal with the dangerous situation as soon as practicable after it arises;

-(b) if the prime contractor or rail operator is an approved responder in relation to part of the quantity of dangerous goods that are giving rise to the dangerous situation —
+(b) if the prime contractor or rail operator is an approved responder in relation to some of the dangerous goods that are giving rise to the dangerous situation —

-(i) deal with the dangerous situation, in so far as it arises from that part of the quantity of dangerous goods, as soon as practicable after it arises; and
+(i) deal with the dangerous situation, in so far as it arises from those dangerous goods, as soon as practicable after it arises; and

-(ii) ensure that an approved responder in relation to the remaining quantity of dangerous goods that are giving rise to the dangerous situation deals with the dangerous situation, insofar as it arises from that remaining part, as soon as practicable after it arises;
+(ii) ensure that an approved responder in relation to the remaining dangerous goods that are giving rise to the dangerous situation deals with the dangerous situation, insofar as it arises from those dangerous goods, as soon as practicable after it arises;

-(c) if the prime contractor or rail operator is not an approved responder in relation to any quantity of the dangerous goods that are giving rise to the dangerous situation — ensure that an approved responder in relation to the quantity of dangerous goods that are giving rise to the dangerous situation deals with the dangerous situation as soon as practicable after it arises.
+(c) if the prime contractor or rail operator is not an approved responder in relation to any of the dangerous goods that are giving rise to the dangerous situation —

+(i) ensure that an approved responder in relation to the dangerous goods that are giving rise to the dangerous situation deals with the dangerous situation as soon as practicable after it arises; and

+(ii) provide to the approved responder any assistance that is reasonably required for the approved responder to deal with the dangerous situation.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

-(4) It is a defence to a charge of an offence under subregulation (3) alleged to have been committed within 12 months after the day on which this regulation commences to prove that at the time of the alleged offence —

-(a) the consignor of the dangerous goods provided the equipment and other resources necessary —

-(i) to control the dangerous situation; and

-(ii) to contain, control, recover and dispose of dangerous goods that leaked, spilled or accidentally escaped;

-and

-(b) the accused provided the equipment and other resources necessary —

-(i) to control the dangerous situation; and

-(ii) to recover a vehicle involved in the situation or its equipment.
+[(4) deleted]

+[Regulation 186 amended in Gazette 11 Jul 2017 p.
+3829.]

 Part 15 — Exemption

 Division 1 — General